 When we experience DOMS we are temporarily weaker, our range of movement decreases and it is painful.

 But why would the body produce a response that inhibited our strength and movement albeit for a short time?

 Well, in our muscles there are various types of receptors, including a type called mechanoreceptors.
 These receptors respond to mechanical pressure or distortion.
 There is evidence that NGF helps to improve the threshold that these mechanoreceptors work: effectively increasing the resilience of these receptors.

-We also know that as we repeat an exercise we get better at it and can increase the intensity of the workout.
-Thus making the muscles being worked stronger.
-This would make sense in evolutionary terms and survival of the fittest approach.
-It would also help to explain why, when we do a different exercise using the same muscles we can still get DOMS: because the mechanical pressure and distortion of the fibres is different.
+We also know that as we repeat an exercise over time, we get better at it and can increase the intensity of the workout.
+Thus, making those muscles stronger by making changes to adapt to the intensity of the exercise.
+This would make sense in evolutionary terms.
+It would also help to explain why we get used to performing a particular exercise and experience discomfort when we try something new!